 - Your mission and values are clear and documented.

-- You have a documented business model built around solving client problems in line with their expectations at an appropriate price and pricing options that appeal to those clients and work well for your firm, too.
+- You have a business model built around solving client problems in line with their expectations at an appropriate price and pricing options that appeal to those clients and work well for your firm, too.

 - You study trends that will affect your firm and clients, and you incorporate what you learn into your strategy.